4km3/hms/docs/day1/CI/slides/CI.md

 - A CI tool checks out the changes uploaded to the SCM
 - It then runs a batch of tests over the new code
 - If all tests are passed, the artifacts are stored
-- The information on the build process is made available to the developer
+- The feedback of the build process is made available to the developers

 ---